 This campaign is being organized by MIRACL.
 We are a company dedicated to securing the people, knowledge, and things needed to run a digital business.
-Our MIRACL Trust single-step multi-factor authentication makes logging in easier, faster, more affordable and more secure.
+Our MIRACL Trust multi-factor authentication system makes logging in easier, more secure, and smoother.
 It also does away with those pesky passwords.